slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ### What men value in women

 <!--
+> *"A woman should soften but not weaken a man."  -- Freud*

-- «Life Coaches» see this neediness as a perfect niche to sell Blue Pill dreams back to guys who want to cling to their Blue Pill security blankets in Red Pill awareness.
++ «Life Coaches» see this neediness as a perfect niche to sell Blue Pill dreams back to guys who want to cling to their Blue Pill security blankets in Red Pill awareness.
 How miraculous would it seem to think you’re Red Pill savvy enough to make all your old Blue Pill dreams -- the ones you went through hell to disabuse yourself of -- come true.
 -->

 > *"Men are simple.
 Give them sex, respect and a home-cooked meal and they’ll move mountains for you.
 It’s not that they’re hard to please, it’s just that too many women refuse to try."